 3. Project Portfolio Management

-Project portfolio management supersedes program management and project management within the organizational hierarchy.
-It is essentially involved with overseeing a collection of programs and projects.
-However, the primary challenge of managing a project portfolio is to ensure that all programs and projects are always aligned with the strategic objectives of the organization.
-Specifically, project portfolio management is concerned with selecting projects and programmes that are aligned with organizational strategies.
+Project portfolio management supersedes program management and project management within the hierarchy.
+It centers on overseeing a collection of programs and projects.
+The purpose of project portfolio management is to ensure that all programs and projects are always aligned with the strategic objectives of the organization.

 Examples of the Difference Between Project Management, Program Management, and Project Portfolio Management